Provides Shortcodes to display the Current Year and/or a Copyright symbol.

 [y] shortcode inserts the four digit current year into any Page or Post no matter whether you use the Visual or the HMTL editor tab in Edit Post or Edit Page.
 The

 [c] shortcode inserts the © Copyright symbol, using the official HTML coding for a copyright symbol.
-The
+To address restrictions within older WordPress versions of using two Shortcodes side-by-side, the

 [cy] shortcode inserts the © Copyright symbol, a blank and the current year.